 In addition to Rotary Clubs other government or non government organisations that are able to serve the local community and take responsibily for local managmemt have make good partners.

-An example of a great local partner is Balay Mindanaw who are partnering with Disaster Aid Australia on a number of installations in the Phillipines
+An example of a great local partner is the Balay Mindanaw Peace Foundation who are partnering with Disaster Aid Australia on a number of installations in the Phillipines.

-The community must want to be a part of our local project.
+The community must have decided our aid is appropriate to their needs and want to be a part of our local project.

 The involvement must include helping with the installation and then, supported by training, taking on responsibility for the ongoing operations and maintenance.

 This is key to our philosophy of ‘Giving A Hand Up, Not A Handout’.

 As all members of Disaster Aid providing on site disaster responses are volunteers we are not prepared to accept the risk that someone could be killed or injured by combatants during the provision of aid.